nulltea/kicksware-api/README.md

 2. **Kubernetes Helm charts**

-   Deployment to Kubernetes cluster is the default and desired method.
+   Deployment to Kubernetes cluster is the default and desired way.

    For more flexible and easier deployment [Helm package manager][helm] is used.
 It provides a simple, yet elegant way to write pre-configured, reusable Kubernetes resources configuration using YAML and Go Templates (or Lua scripts).
 Helm packages are called `charts`.